-It’s fall.
+It’s almost fall.
 Time to change the clock.
 Time to change your wardrobe.
 Time to change your driving.

 As our days get shorter, vacations are over, and school is back in session, the roads are busier; a reminder of fall driving practices is in order.